-Searching for jobs as a crew member is no more difficult than it is anywhere else in the country which is not to say it’s easy.
+Searching for jobs as a crew member is no more difficult than it is for any other position, which is not to say it’s easy.
 However, with a few proactive steps, the job hunt can be much more manageable and productive.

 1. Formulate a cash flow plan.
 Whether you have been recently laid off or are looking to change fields, establish a safety net by applying for unemployment benefits or temporary work to keep you afloat.

 2. Explore your options.
 Don’t feel cornered in one industry.
 Oftentimes skillsets can be utilized throughout a number of sectors, so don’t be afraid to branch out when looking for a new career.

 3. Follow the leads.
 Sometimes a job search doesn’t go according to plan.
 Don’t be afraid to follow unexpected opportunities, even if they are outside your previous experience.

 4. Establish network connections.
 In the job market, connections are everything.
 However, you don’t necessarily need friends in high places to find lucrative opportunities; job connections can come from anyone, anywhere.

 5. Maintain a positive attitude.
 Positivity will help you press on even when the job search seems unrelenting.